 Diluted earnings per share is calculated by dividing profit for the year attributable to equity holders of the Company (excluding other comprehensive income) by the weighted average number of ordinary shares in issue during the year plus the weighted average number of ordinary shares which would need to be issued to convert all dilutive potential ordinary shares into ordinary shares.
-The calculation assumes that the conversion took place at the beginning of the year.
+The calculation assumes that the conversion took place at the beginning of the year (the warrants are excluded from the potential ordinary shares since their exercise price is in excess of the fair value of the ordinary shares).

-The following table sets forth the computation of basic and diluted earnings (loss) per share:
+The following table sets forth the computation of basic loss per share: